 Why Exercise Is Good for Bones

 Regular weight-bearing and resistance exercise helps build muscle, as well as maintain and increase bone strength.
 Exercise causes the muscle to contract against the bone.
 This action stresses or stimulates the bone, and the bone becomes stronger and denser.
-The three main types of exercise are:
+The three main types of exercise are (some activities can be more than 1 type):

 Aerobic (Cardiovascular) Exercise